ARM-software/SDS-Framework/documentation/theory.md

 ![SDSIO Interface for Player and Recorder](images/SDS-InOut.png)

-The core of the SDS-Framework is a circular buffer handling (`sds.c/h`) that is controlled by the Recorder/Player interface functions (`sdsRec.c/h`/`sdsPlay.c/h`).
-This circular buffer is the queue for the file I/O communication (`sdsio.c/h`).
+The core of the SDS-Framework is a circular buffer handling (`sds_buffer.c/h`) that is controlled by the Recorder/Player interface functions (`sds_rec_play.c/h`).
+This circular buffer is the queue for the file I/O communication (`sdsio_x.c / sdsio.h`).
 Using the Recorder/Player functions, the data stream under development may read and write data streams as shown in the diagram above.

 ![Implementation Files of SDS](images/Theory_of_Operation.png)